Robin Lehner

-Robin Lehner (born 24 July 1991) is a Swedish former professional ice hockey goaltender.
-Nicknamed "Panda", he played in the NHL for the Ottawa Senators, Buffalo Sabres, New York Islanders, Chicago Blackhawks and Vegas Golden Knights.
-The Senators selected Lehner in the second round, 46th overall, of the 2009 NHL Entry Draft.
+Robin Lehner (born 24 July 1991), nicknamed "Panda", is a Swedish former professional ice hockey player.
+A goaltender, he played in the National Hockey League (NHL) for the Ottawa Senators, Buffalo Sabres, New York Islanders, Chicago Blackhawks and Vegas Golden Knights.
+The Senators selected Lehner in the second round, 46th overall, of the 2009 NHL entry draft.

 Born in Gothenburg, Sweden, Lehner learned how to goaltend from his father, who personally coached Henrik Lundqvist, and began playing hockey in the J20 SuperElit league.
 In 2009, he turned down an opportunity to back up Frölunda HC goaltender Johan Holmqvist in the Swedish Hockey League, opting instead to move to North America, where he had an Ontario Hockey League (OHL) record five shutout appearances for the Sault Ste.
 Marie Greyhounds during the 2009–10 season.
 After one year in the OHL, Lehner joined Ottawa's American Hockey League affiliate, the Binghamton Senators, with whom he won the 2011 Calder Cup.
 When he debuted with Ottawa in 2010, Lehner became the youngest goaltender in franchise history, as well as the youngest Swedish goaltender to appear in an NHL game.
 Complications from the 2012–13 NHL lockout delayed Lehner's rise to the NHL, but he found a permanent spot in Ottawa's lineup by the season.
 In 2015, the Senators traded Lehner to Buffalo, where, despite putting up solid save percentages through three seasons, he was plagued by inconsistency, and his overall record was limited by a poor Buffalo offence.

 Lehner left a game in March 2018 with what was later revealed to be a panic attack, caused by undiagnosed bipolar disorder and an alcohol addiction that had begun when he sustained a concussion in Ottawa.
 After spending time at a drug rehabilitation facility, Lehner signed a one-year contract with the Islanders for the 2018-19 season, which culminated in his first William M. Jennings Trophy, an award he shared with teammate Thomas Greiss.
-Lehner also won the Bill Masterton Trophy and finished 3rd in Vezina voting.
+Lehner also won the Bill Masterton Trophy and finished third in Vezina voting.
 In New York, Chicago, and Vegas, Lehner often platooned the goaltending role with another veteran, such as Greiss, Corey Crawford, or Marc-André Fleury.
 When Fleury was abruptly traded to the Blackhawks prior to the season, Lehner became the Golden Knights' starting goaltender.
+Lehner missed the entire season after a hip surgery in August 2022, and also missed the season.
+After he failed to report to a medical exam prior to the season, the Golden Knights agreed to a $4.4 million salary payout for that year and cut him from the team.
+Lehner has not played in the NHL since.

 Off the ice, Lehner has become an advocate for open discussion of mental health, addiction, drug addiction, and trauma, particularly within the world of ice hockey.
-While Lehner represented Sweden at the 2009 IIHF World U18 Championships and the 2011 World Junior Ice Hockey Championships, physical and mental health issues have prevented him from attending future international tournaments, including the 2022 Winter Olympics, as well as ending his career.
+While Lehner represented Sweden at the 2009 IIHF World U18 Championships and the 2011 World Junior Ice Hockey Championships, physical and mental health issues have prevented him from attending future international tournaments, including the 2022 Winter Olympics.